-How to Make Your Own DIY Paper Flower Bouquet
+How to Make Your Own DIY Paper Flowers Bouquet

-Many crafters love to creating paper flowers for arrangements or alternative wedding bouquets.
-While flowers in nature will always be superior there are a few of the benefits of paper flowers are…
+Many crafters love to create paper flowers for arrangements or alternative wedding bouquets.
+While flowers in nature will always be superior there are a few benefits of paper flowers, which are…

 - They are long-lasting

-- Enjoying creating something unique that no one else has
+- They enable you to enjoy creating something unique that no one else has

 How to Make Easy Paper Flowers

-Taking on a paper flower craft can seem daunting but making paper flowers doesn’t have to be hard.
+Taking on a paper flower bouquet craft can seem daunting but making paper flowers doesn’t have to be hard!

 Sure, I love an advanced bloom because usually the more detail you add the more beautiful the flower becomes.
-However, even beginners can craft lovely bouquets and arrangements with simple flower template designs.
+However, even beginners can craft lovely arrangements with simple paper flower bouquet template designs.

 If you love all the flowers in my bouquet above get the exact templates in SVG and PDF printables here!